kraeuterk/DRP-ABM/Rock-Paper-Scissors-README.md

 * BehaviorSpace could be used to run replicate simulations to output relevant data for analyzing the distribution of wins between each team (rock, paper, and scissors) or the relationship between number of agents (and/or size of environment) and time to convergence.

 * The model could be adjusted to include adaptive decision-making, where agents move to avoid agents that will beat them at the game (e.g., rock moves away from paper) and/or towards agents that they will beat (e.g., rock moves towards scissors).
-Will including goal-directed movement both away from and towards others agents result in a longer time to convergence, in general?
+Will including goal-directed movement both away from and towards other agents result in a longer time to convergence, in general?
 Additionally, agents (or teams) could be made to be "smarter" than other agents using probabilities.

 * Additional buttons/sliders could be added to increase flexibility in the setup (e.g., enable the user to control the initial distribution of teams, enable the user to control the interaction radius)